DreamingRaven/Word-Association/README.md

 	This project is part of a university module, creating an AI capable of passing a Turing like test.
-Our AI will be a word association capable, and will take on human stereotypical personas.
+Our AI will be word association capable, and will take on human stereotypical personas.

 For Team: